Special Education - Transition Spec

 Additional Program Admission Requirements

-- submit a cover letter outlining professional goals related to secondary transition services
+- a cover letter outlining professional goals related to secondary transition services

-- provide Three completed departmental recommendation forms from professional references that address the candidate's disposition for advanced study
+- two professional references that address your disposition for advanced study

-- provide a photocopy of current teaching certificates
+- a screenshot of current teaching license and endorsements

 - Fall, Summer, and Spring Term — This program operates on a cohort model.
-For information on the next application deadline and cohort timeline, contact Dr. Debbie Shelden.
+The next cohort begins Summer 2022.
+The perferred application deadline is March 1.